 Taking care of the banking part will involve a lot of preparation and probably some travel as well.
-I recommend implementing a similar strategy to the one covered in my Ultimate guide to nomad banking.
+I recommend implementing a similar strategy to the one covered in my Ultimate guide to Global banking.
 In any cases, I strongly recommend that you avoid banking in your home country as it would make tracking you ridiculously easy.

 If you own assets that you cannot sell, consider transferring them to a trust or an opaque legal entity.
 Records of the transfers will likely exist, however, so take that into consideration.

 Once your financial stability has been taken care of, your next step should be to build two distinct plans.
 One for your old life and one for your new life.

 I recommend making a list of everything that attaches you to your old life.
 Everyone you know, even the far-off acquaintances, every account you have, every membership etc.

 You will also have to take into consideration your future legal obligations.
 It is important that you file your tax returns on time, that you do not let your insurances lapse, that your drivers’ license remains valid etc. Do note that if you are a US citizen, you will have to file tax returns in the US for life even if you have moved to a new country and started anew.
 Not doing so would put your ability to return in jeopardy (or at the very least, make your return costly).